Ma Hongbin: Life

 He became the commander of the 81st Corps during the Second Sino-Japanese War and World War II.
 In 1940 Ma Hongbin's Muslim troops took part in the Battle of West Suiyuan against Japan and their Mongol puppet state Mengjiang.
 In the same year at the Battle of Wuyuan, Ma Hongbin led the 81st Corps against the Japanese.
 The Japanese were defeated by the Chinese Muslim forces and Wuyuan was retaken.
 Japan used poison gas against the Chinese Muslim armies at the Battle of Wuyuan and Battle of West Suiyuan.
 Throughout the war, Ma Hongbin continued military operations against the Japanese and their Mongolian allies.

 Ma Hongbin's army was clan centered and feudal.
 In his 81st corps, his chief of staff was his brother in law, Ma Chiang-liang.

 The American Asiatic Association reported that he commanded the eighty fourth Army corps.

 After the war, he became a senior adviser within the Northwestern Army Headquarters.
 When his cousin Ma Hongkui resigned from his positions and fled to Taiwan, those positions where transferred to Ma Hongbin.
 In 1949 during the Chinese Civil War, when the People's Liberation Army was approaching the northwest, Ma Hongbin and his son Ma Dunjing led his 81st Corps to cross over to the communist side.
 He was named vice-chairman (later restyled vice-governor) of Gansu province.
 He was also vice-director of the Commission of Ethnic Affairs as well as a member of the National Defense Commission of the People's Republic of China.
 He died in Lanzhou in 1960.

 Family

 Ma Hongbin's father was Ma Fulu, and his cousin was Ma Hongkui.
 His uncles were Ma Fuxiang, Ma Fushou, and Ma Fucai.
 His grandfather was Ma Qianling.

-Ma Hongkui's son was General Ma Dunjing (1906–1972), three of his nephews were Generals Ma Dunhou (Ma Tun-hou, misspelled as Ma Tung-hou) 馬敦厚, Ma Dunjing (1910–2003), and Ma Dunren (Ma Tun-jen) 馬敦仁.
+Ma Hongbin's son was General Ma Dunjing (1906–1972), three of his nephews were Generals Ma Dunhou (Ma Tun-hou, misspelled as Ma Tung-hou) 馬敦厚, Ma Dunjing (1910–2003), and Ma Dunren (Ma Tun-jen) 馬敦仁.